 Do Sauna Blankets Work For Weight Loss?

 No, sauna blankets do not work for weight loss.
 When you use a sauna blanket you will experience an intense sweat.
 This sweat will increase in a temporary water weight loss.
 But this water must be replaced to prevent dehydration.
+For more, check out our guide to Sauna Blankets for Weight Loss.

 Should You Wear Clothes In a Sauna Blanket?